shobhi1310/intro_to_node/Lessons/deployment.md

 And that's it.
 Your CLI can now be installed with `npm install [name]`.

 ## Servers
-For API's and background tasks that operation on API's or databases, you'd deploy these to a hosting provider like AWS, Heroku, Google Cloud, etc. Let's deploy our Server!
-We'll be using Heroku for this as its really easy to deploy an app.
+For API's and background tasks that operation on API's or databases, you'd deploy these to a hosting provider like **AWS**, **Heroku**, **Google Cloud**, etc. Let's deploy our Server!
+We'll be using `Heroku` for this as its really easy to deploy an app.

 First create a heroku account and then install the cli.
 Next, we have to tell heroku how to start our app.
 We can add a start script in our package.json.
 We also have to tell heroku what version of Node.js we want to use.
 ```json